LAmango/java-checkers/README.md

 ## Features:
 1. You have the ability to create a player with your own name or nickname
-2. You have the ability to save your current game and load it back on when you run the program again at a later time
+2. You have the ability to save your current game and load it back on.
+You can not close the program window otherwise program does not run properly
 3. After completion of a game, wins will be stored on a leaderboard next to the player's name